 Come meet two of the earliest preeminent self-made men in American history, Frederick Douglass and Abraham Lincoln!
 Lincoln was born dirt-poor and became one of the nation’s greatest presidents.
 Douglass spent the first 20 years of his life as a slave and became the most famous black man in the Western world.

 Although these men did not always see eye-to-eye, their relationship with each other developed and changed over the years as did the country’s debate over slavery, abolition, and emancipation.

 Nathan M. Richardson as Fredrick Douglass and George Buss as Abraham Lincoln bring these historical characters to life, capturing completely their physical and spiritual essence.
 You will listen to and be invited to join the intellectual conversation with these great American heroes.

 The lecture will be held in the Huntington room.

 Presented by Erik Farrell, archaeological conservator

-Come hear about the next major conservation step taking place for USS Monitor with Erik Farrell, archaeological conservator, at The Mariners’ Museum and Park!
-Farrell will provide exciting details about the development and use of a custom-designed coring apparatus to clean inside the bores of Monitor’s Dahlgren shell guns in the Explorers Theatre.
+Come hear about the major conservation step that recently took place for USS Monitor.
+Erik Farrell, archaeological conservator at The Mariners’ Museum and Park, will provide exciting details about the development and use of a custom-designed coring apparatus to clean inside the bores of Monitor’s Dahlgren shell guns.

 When the turret from USS Monitor was recovered in 2002, it contained hundreds of artifacts including the ship’s two XI-Inch Dahlgren Shell Guns.
 All of these were initially covered in a hard, thick material called “concretion,” composed of sediment, marine life, and corrosion.
-Over time, this material has been removed from the guns’ exteriors but the Dahlgren’s interiors have yet to be cleaned.
+Over time, this material has been removed from the guns’ exteriors and, just recently, the Dahlgren’s interiors were cleaned.

 In addition, Farrell will share with visitors about any possible artifacts found in the gun during the boring process!